How to Grow African Violets

 Maintain Proper Humidity

-The Proper Amount of Light
+Provide the Proper Amount of Light

 Light is critical.
 African violets do best in a north-facing window, especially in the summer.
 If they get too much sun, their leaves will burn so avoid southern exposures.
 You can place your African violets directly on your windowsill, but during the winter, you should either move your plant from the window at night or place a piece of paper between the plant and the window at night to prevent your plant from getting chilled.
 African violets like night-time temperatures of 65°F to 70°F. Day time temperatures can vary between 70°F and 90°F.